RetroPie/RetroPie-Docs/docs/Take-and-Scrape-Your-Own-Screenshots-(method-2).md

 #### global config (easy way)

-Edit your `/opt/retropie/configs/all/retroarch.cfg` and put the option `auto_screenshot_filename = "false"` (suggestion: put it in the beggining of the file).
+Edit your `/opt/retropie/configs/all/retroarch.cfg` and put the option `auto_screenshot_filename = "false"`.
+This option isn't present in the default `retroarch.cfg`, so put it in the beggining of the file is good idea (easy to edit it later).

 And then put another line to the option `screenshot_directory = "/path/to/screenshots"` (I use `/home/pi/screenshots`, but you can set any other valid path).
+Remember: the directory **MUST** exist, otherwise RetroArch won't be able to save the screenshots.

 #### system specific config